After Ivanka Trump Quotes 'Chinese Proverb,' A Hunt For The Proverbial Author

 Neat quote.
 But it was the first daughter's attribution to "Chinese Proverb" that sent social media sites into overdrive in China, where people scrambled to find who, among their ancestors, actually said this.

-After a thorough search of the Analects of Confucius, Taoist texts, and everything in between, nothing definitive has come up.
+After a thorough search of the Analects of Confucius, Taoist texts and everything in between, nothing definitive has come up.
 But that hasn't stopped millions of Chinese social media users from making wild guesses like these, straight from Weibo, one of China's most popular social media sites:

 - 临渊羡鱼不如退而结网 — It's better to knit a fishnet instead of standing by the river and hoping for fish.